 - Choose six (6) Concurrent Open Lectures to attend.

-- Attend the Monday and Tuesday PM and all day Wednesday and Thursday lectures.
+- Attend the Monday and Tuesday PM and all day Wednesday and Thursday Lectures.

 - Attend the Friday Feature Lecture Presentations.